aztecyt2022/Fallout-After-Free-VUE-1.4/README.md

 Fallout4.2.7zip is my updated version for 1.5(Test version)

-Fallout.7zip is earthonions(Use this 1 as the updated one I built has no been tested as of 2026-02-16 @2:12am)
+Fallout.7zip is earthonions(Use this 1 as the updated one I built has not been tested as of 2026-02-16 @2:12am)